norcams/docs-enduser/docs/terraform-part5.rst

 .. _Terraform: https://www.terraform.io/

-This document gives an introductory documentation on how to create a DNS zone and DNS records in Openstack using Terraform_.
+This document is an introduction on how to create a DNS zone and DNS records in Openstack using Terraform_.

 The files used in this document can be downloaded: